coalfocks/ticket2ride/README.md

 Push your local changes on your branch to the GitHub server on your branch.

-git push origin branch-name
+git add .
+git commit  (You'll have to type in a message explaining what you did by typing "i", type the message, then ESC, ":", "wq", enter git push origin branch-name

 Check what branch you are on/what you’ve done.